 - What threats are keeping your business from maximizing revenue?

-It’s easy to Google some demographics of your business’s area of operation and call that market research.
-In strategic marketing and planning, demographic research barely scratches the surface.
+It’s easy to Google some demographics of your business’s area of operation and call it market research.

 Good marketing strategists us market research to closely analyze current market trends in a given niche and devise strategies to capitalize on said trends.
 Here are some questions to get started: